Links

 General Resources

 The National Library of Ireland—Leabharlann Náisiúnta na hÉireann has mounted an excellent exhibition about Yeats, in all his aspects, and has included a fair portion on Yeats's esoteric interests including A Vision.
-NEW It now offers on-line access to its exhibition on Yeats — it requires Flash and Broadband but is very full and will repay plenty of browsing (there are still a few features not fully running yet, July 2009).
-It opened on 25 May 2006 and is due to run until 2010, but the virtual exhibition will continue to be available after the exhibition closes.
-There is also a survey for those who have seen the exhibition in Dublin.
+Most importantly, it also offers on-line access to the exhibition — it requires Flash and Broadband but is very full and will repay plenty of browsing (sadly there are a few features, such as the "Turn the page" view of Yeats manuscripts, that have been "Coming Soon" for a few years now).
+It opened on 25 May 2006 and appears to be continuing indefinitely (it was due to close in 2010); however, the virtual exhibition will continue to be available after the exhibition closes.

 Beyond that, of particular interest is the catalogue of Yeats’s Occult Papers as Acrobat pdf, compiled by Peter Kenny, and including the Automatic Script, which is cross-referenced to Yeats’s 'Vision' Papers.

-The Yeatses’ library is now housed at the National Library, and there is a new catalogue of this available at The W.B. and George Yeats Library: A Short-Title Catalog which can be viewed on-line or downloaded as a PDF file.
-This catalogue was compiled by Wayne K. Chapman and is hosted at Clemson University in South Carolina.
+The Yeatses’ library is now housed at the National Library, and there is a new catalogue of this available at The W.B. and George Yeats Library: A Short-Title Catalog which can be viewed on-line or downloaded as a PDF file (the PDF version is also available here).
+This catalogue was compiled by Wayne K. Chapman and is hosted at Clemson University in South Carolina; it is referred to in the bibliography here as WBGYL.

-NEW In 2008 the US National Endowment for the Humanities sponsored an Institute for College and University Teachers, "W.B.
+In 2008 the US National Endowment for the Humanities sponsored an Institute for College and University Teachers, "W.B.
 Yeats: A Reassessment", a four-week-long discussion and meeting on Yeats in Ireland.
-This produced a Final Report which gives an interesting and useful survey of the situation of Yeats studies at present.
+This produced a Final Report which gave an interesting and useful survey of the situation of Yeats studies at present.
 Section III is on "A Vision and the System".
+Since the site seems to have become obsolete and the report unavailable, I offer the relevant section here, though if there are any objections or problems with copyright, please contact me and I shall remove it immediately.

 Further Links